Walk the Walls Tour 2015

 The Old Stones

-The first half of the trip will take us to the Orkney Islands, just a short step from the Scottish mainland.
+The first half of the trip took us to the Orkney Islands, just a short step from the Scottish mainland.
 These islands are mainly “low lying, gently sloping, fertile valleys, where spring days are long and skies enormous”.
-However, our interests are the well preserved treasury of Stone Age settlements and the recent discovery of Ness of Brodgar.
-As National Geographic describes this site in their August 2014 article, “Before Stonehenge...one long day ago around 3200 B.C., the farmers and herdsmen on Scotland’s remote Orkney Islands decided to build something big...”.
-See the article National Geographic 'Before Stonehenge'.
+However, our interests were the well preserved treasury of Stone Age settlements and the recent discovery of Ness of Brodgar.
+As National Geographic describes this site in their August 2014 article, “Before Stonehenge…one long day ago around 3200 B.C., the farmers and herdsmen on Scotland’s remote Orkney Islands decided to build something big…”.
+See the article National Geographic ‘Before Stonehenge‘.